wesleytao/blog/_posts/2018-08-06-Pits of Image Segmentation .md

 The satellite images are too big to copy to GPU or to perform convolutions on.
 A typical type of an image is 100K * 100K * 4 pixel.
 One natural solution for this is to divide the image in a predefined number of tiles and train on small batches.
 ![img](figs/large.png)
 Our Solution:
-1. divide into 512 * 512 * 3 tiles
+1. Divide into 512 * 512 * 3 tiles
-2. set small batch size
+2. Set small batch size

 ## Unbalanced data